fzahner/dotfiles/README.md

 - **Terminal:**
   - Alacritty & Kitty configurations
   - Fish shell configuration
+  - Custom `clone-term` command to open one or multiple terminals at the same directory location
 - **File Manager:** Superfile with custom vim-based keybinds and gruvbox colorscheme.

 ## More Screenshots